Visual inspection software in 2026: what actually matters before you buy

 Two broad models:

-OpEx pricing means a monthly subscription, usually per camera or per line.
+- OpEx pricing means a monthly subscription, usually per camera or per line.
 Usually 500 to 3,000 euros per month.
-It lives on an operational budget, clears faster internally, and you can stop paying if the deployment fails.
+It lives on an operational budget, clears faster internally, and you can stop paying if the deployment fails validation on the line.

 Neither is universally better.
 If you already own the hardware and want predictable TCO, CapEx wins.
 If you want to start with one line next month and expand if it works, OpEx wins.
 Our breakdown of CapEx and OpEx in machine vision goes deeper on when each model makes sense.